MarcoMiglio/tiny84_LoRaWAN/README.md

         uint8_t PA_boost_on = 1;  // Still testing, do not modify this byte...
         uint8_t power_level = 14; // Set your Tx Power
      ```
-  4. Update the code inside this function (bottom of the page):
+  4. Adjust your sleep counters as specified here:
      ```
+        /* Sleep counters */
+        const uint16_t sleep_total = 1;                  // Set sleep time (depends on your wdt settings)
+        volatile uint16_t sleep_count = sleep_total + 1; // count elapsed sleep cycles
+     ```
+     sleep_total defines the total number of sleep cycles before the sensor node awakes to attempt a transmission.
+This value is related to the
+     transmission period as: Tx_period = sleep_total * 8s (indeed the internal watchdog awakes the MCU every 8s).
+  6. Update the code inside this function (bottom of the page):
+     ```
         void setup_unused_pins(){ ... }
      ```
      Comment-out the pins you are actively using.
 (RETAIN all existing comments; do not delete any lines that are already commented).
-  5. Feel free to add your personal code in the sections delimited by:
+  7. Feel free to add your personal code in the sections delimited by:
      ```
         /* USER CODE BEGIN */
           your code here....